 Violating others’ privacy or intellectual property rights

-You should not spy on other people; cameras are not allowed in your listing unless they are previously disclosed and visible, and they are never permitted in private spaces (such as bathrooms or sleeping areas).
-You should not access others’ accounts without authorisation or violate others’ privacy, copyrights, or trademarks.
+You should not spy on other people; cameras are not allowed in your listing unless they are previously disclosed and evident, and they are never permitted in private spaces (such as bathrooms or sleeping areas).
+You should not access others’ accounts without authorisation or violate others’ privacy, copyrights or trademarks.

 Discriminatory behaviour or hate speech